MicrosoftDocs/visualstudio-docs/docs/profiling/how-to-attach-the-profiler-to-a-native-service-to-collect-concurrency-data-by-using-the-command-line.md

 ms.workload:
   - "cplusplus"
 ---
-# How to: Attach the Profiler to a Native Service to Collect Concurrency Data by Using the Command Line
+# How to: Attach the profiler to a native service to collect concurrency data by using the command line
 This article describes how to use the [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] Profiling Tools command-line tools to attach the profiler to a native (C/C++) service and collect process and thread concurrency data by using the sampling method.

 > [!NOTE]
 >  Enhanced security features in Windows 8 and Windows Server 2012 required significant changes in the way the Visual Studio profiler collects data on these platforms.
 UWP apps also require new collection techniques.
 See [Performance Tools on Windows 8 and Windows Server 2012 applications](../profiling/performance-tools-on-windows-8-and-windows-server-2012-applications.md).

 > [!NOTE]
->  Command-line tools of the Profiling Tools are located in the \Team Tools\Performance Tools subdirectory of the Visual Studio installation directory.
+>  Command-line tools of the Profiling Tools are located in the *\Team Tools\Performance Tools* subdirectory of the Visual Studio installation directory.
 On 64-bit computers, both 64-bit and 32-bit versions of the tools are available.
 To use the profiler at a command prompt, you must add the tools path to the PATH environment variable of the **Command Prompt** window or to the command itself.
-For more information, see [Specifying the Path to Command Line Tools](../profiling/specifying-the-path-to-profiling-tools-command-line-tools.md).
+For more information, see [Specify the path to command line tools](../profiling/specifying-the-path-to-profiling-tools-command-line-tools.md).

  While the profiler is attached to the service, you can pause and resume data collection.
-To end a profiling session, the Profiler must no longer be attached to the service, and the Profiler must be explicitly shut down.
+To end a profiling session, the profiler must no longer be attached to the service, and the Profiler must be explicitly shut down.

-## Attaching the Profiler
+## Attach the profiler
  To attach the profiler to a native service, you use the **VSPerfCmd/start** and **/attach** options to initialize the profiler and attach it to the target application.
 You can specify **/start** and **/attach** and their respective options on a single command line.
 You can also add the **/globaloff** option to pause data collection at the start of the target application.
 You then use **/globalon** to begin to collect data.

-#### To attach the Profiler to a native service
+#### To attach the profiler to a native service

 1. If the service is not running, start the service.